-- a.
-Outside the cantonment area.
-All units conducting training outside the cantonment area (i.e. ranges, training areas, convoys and foot marches) will maintain LMR or FM communication with Range Operations at all times.
-When communication is lost with Range Operations, all training will cease until it is restored. - b.
+a.
+All units conducting training scheduled on the RFMSS RO Fire Desk (i.e. ranges, training areas, convoys and foot marches) will maintain LMR or FM communication with Range Operations at all times.
+When communication is lost with Range Operations, all training will cease until it is restored.

+b.
 Two means of communication.
 Units are required to establish two means of communication on live-fire ranges.
 The primary means of communication will be land mobile radio (LMR) P-25 (trunk) radio.
 Secondary means of communication may be telephone.
-Cell phones are NOT an acceptable means of secondary communication. - c.
+Cell phones are NOT an acceptable means of secondary communication.

+c.
 Radio Nets.
-The permanently assigned Range Operations operational nets are frequencies; Very High Frequency (VHF) 148.025 and FM 36.45.
-The net control sign is "RANGE OPERATIONS."
-Do not use Range Operations operational nets as administrative nets or as a tactical frequency for units participating in training exercises.
+The permanently assigned Range Operations operational net is FM 36.45.
+The net control sign is "RANGE OPERATIONS".
+Do not use Range Operations operational net as administrative net or as a tactical frequency for units participating in training exercises.
 Units will utilize Range/Training area number for call sign or unit's designation as call sign.
-The use of internal call signs with Range Operations is not authorized. - d.
+The use of internal call signs with Range Operations is not authorized.

+d.
 Telephones.
 The telephone number for the Range Operations Fire Desk is (573) 596-2525.
-The assigned telephone numbers for range facilities are listed in Appendix B. Telephone extension numbers for training areas are listed in Appendixes B and D. - e.
+The assigned telephone numbers for range facilities are listed in Appendix B. Telephone extension numbers for training areas are listed in Appendixes B and D.

+e.
 Telephone maintenance and repair.
 The maintenance and repair of all installed telephone equipment on ranges and training areas is the responsibility of DPW and NEC.
 Under no circumstances will using units attempt to repair or alter telephone equipment.
 Splicing into lines is prohibited.
-Report damaged or malfunctioning telephone equipment to Range Operations. - f.
+Report damaged or malfunctioning telephone equipment to Range Operations.

+f.
 Live-fire ranges.

-- (1) Prior to any live-fire exercise, the unit or range cadre will contact Range Operations and: - (a) Request to occupy the range.
-Unit will provide the RSO and OIC to Range Operations. - (b) Unit will request a "HOT STATUS" when the unit is ready to conduct live-fire.
+(1) Prior to any live-fire exercise, the unit or range cadre will contact Range Operations and:

+(a) The request to occupy the range is required immediately upon arrival.
+Unit will provide the RSO and OIC to Range Operations.
+Unit also provide confirmation of the DODIC/s being used on that facility.

+(b) Unit will request a "HOT STATUS" when the unit is ready to conduct live-fire.
 A "HOT STATUS" serves as approval to commence firing.
-The OIC or a qualified representative will monitor communications equipment throughout the period of firing. - (2) Upon completion of firing, the unit/activity will obtain a "COLD STATUS" and "CLOSING" time from Range Operations indicating that the range is no longer in a live-fire status, and will provide the following information: - (a) Number of personnel trained. - (b) Number of rounds expended by DODIC. - (3) Units will notify Range Operations and request to depart the range. - (4) Units will identify themselves by using the unit designation and the artillery/mortar firing point or exercise number.
-Units using multiple firing points or training areas are required to maintain communication with Range Operations through the Fire Direction Center (FDC) controlling the firing points or exercise.
-OICs will ensure that communication is maintained between headquarters elements and sub-units occupying training areas, firing points, or conducting training exercises. - (5) In the event of communication failure (internal or external), units will call an immediate "cease fire" until communications are restored.
+The OIC or a qualified representative will monitor communications equipment throughout the period of firing.

+(2) Upon completion of firing, the unit/activity will obtain a "COLD STATUS" and "DEPARTING" time from Range Operations indicating that the range is no longer in a live-fire status, and will provide the following information:

+- (a) Number of personnel trained. - (b) Number of rounds expended by DODIC.

+(3) Units will notify Range Operations and request to depart the range.

+(4) In the event of communication failure (internal or external), units will call an immediate "cease fire" until communications are restored.